pmean/build-website/text/05/TenStudiesB.md

     external validity of randomized trials makes their use **inadequate**.

-I\'m not sure of the proper source for the first set of conditions, but it is similar advice I had heard in [an article by Sir Michale Rawlins in Pharamfocus](http://www.pharmafocus.com/cda/focusH/1,2109,22-0-0-0-focus_feature_detail-0-75778,00.html),
+I'm not sure of the proper source for the first set of conditions, but it is similar advice I had heard in [an article by Sir Michale Rawlins in Pharamfocus](http://www.pharmafocus.com/cda/focusH/1,2109,22-0-0-0-focus_feature_detail-0-75778,00.html),